 The company goes into voluntary administration or liquidation.

-However, if the company fails to report its PAYG withholding, net GST or SGC liabilities within the above time periods, the director penalties cannot be remitted even if an administrator or a liquidator is appointed.
+However, if the company fails to report its PAYG withholding, net GST or SGC liabilities within the above time periods, the director penalties cannot be remitted even if an administrator, small business restructuring practitioner or a liquidator is appointed.
 The DPN regime imposes a lockdown on a director for liabilities that are unpaid and unreported within their required lodgement periods.

 Defences for Director Penalties